rpm-software-management/dnf/doc/command_ref.rst

-- *cachedir*, *log files*, *releasever*, and *gpgkey* are taken from or stored in the installroot. *Gpgkeys* are imported into the installroot from a path relative to the host which can be specified in the .repo file.
+- *cachedir*, *log files*, *releasever*, and *gpgkey* are taken from or stored in the installroot. *Gpgkeys* are imported into the installroot from a path relative to the host which can be specified in the repository section of configuration files.

 - *configuration file* and :ref:`reposdir <reposdir-label>` are searched inside the installroot first.
 If they are not present, they are taken from the host system.